tyashin/echo-companion/design_docs/architecture.md

 ### 15.3 Avatar

+The avatar roadmap is staged: deliberately simple in the early phases, photorealistic at the end state.

+Early phases:

+- The Phase 0 probe uses a placeholder avatar — just enough to test engagement.
-The first avatar is an on-device 2D talking head rendered by Godot:

-- simple warm stylized design — deliberately not photorealistic;
-- blinking and restrained idle motion;
-- viseme-based mouth shapes driven by TTS timing;
-- expression states such as listening, thinking, speaking, and uncertain;
+- The Phase 2 avatar is an on-device 2D talking head rendered by Godot: simple warm stylized design, blinking and restrained idle motion, viseme-based mouth shapes driven by TTS timing, expression states such as listening, thinking, speaking, and uncertain.

+End state: a photorealistic, locally rendered 3D avatar — optionally a full-body figure rather than a head only.
+Since Unreal Engine 5.6 (2025), the MetaHuman license permits using MetaHuman characters and animations in other engines, including Godot, royalty-free.
+The intended path is therefore MetaHuman-class assets exported (FBX/USD) into the existing Godot client and driven by the same TTS viseme timing — no client-stack migration and no cloud-rendered video.

+Durable constraints at any fidelity:

-- no cloud-generated talking-head video in the primary loop.
+- no cloud-generated talking-head video in the primary loop (latency per §15.6, privacy);

-A richer 3D Godot avatar may be considered later.
-An Unreal Engine MetaHuman implementation would be a different rendering stack and is not assumed to be a seamless upgrade.
+- rendering is local, on the device;
+- the avatar never resembles a real relative (§15.1), except by explicit, informed family decision;
+- adoption of the photorealistic avatar is gated on tablet GPU/thermal measurements and on probe/pilot evidence that the patient responds well to it — the uncanny-valley and misidentification risks do not expire with phases, because the patient cannot reason "this is just an animation."

 ### 15.4 Intent of address and permission to speak